-In an effort to remedy this, I am now seeking to connect with individuals through organizations that are not bound by such constraints.
+In an effort to remedy this, I am now seeking to connect with individuals through organizations, to enable others to be instructors who are not bound by such constraints.

 Additionally we have since formed a partnership TechDiscounts.Org

-, and are able to provide laptops to our students through them, to assure our students have the solid equipment with which to do the work.
-These computers would be purchased for our students to keep, and would not be loaners they would need to return.Learn more about me
+, and are able to provide laptops to our students through them, and so assure our students have the solid equipment with which to do their work.
+These computers would be purchased for our students to keep, included in the $10,000, and would not be loaners they would need to return.My name is Canin, and you can learn more about me

 through my website